devAlphaSystem/Alpha-System-Skopos/README.md

 - **Data Retention**: Automatic cleanup after 30, 60, 90, 365 days, or never
 - **Archive**: Temporarily disable tracking while preserving data
 - **Delete**: Permanently remove website and optionally all data

+#### Email Notifications

+Stay informed about important events on your websites with real-time email notifications powered by Resend.

+**Prerequisites:**
+1. Sign up for a free Resend account at [resend.com](https://resend.com)
+2. Verify your domain or use Resend's test domain
+3. Generate an API key from your Resend dashboard
+4. Add the API key in Settings → API Keys → Resend Email Service
+5. Provide a verified "from" email address (e.g., `notifications@yourdomain.com`)

+**Notification Rules:**
+Configure custom notification rules to receive emails when specific events occur:

+- **New Visitor**: Get notified when a first-time visitor arrives
+  - Includes location, device, browser, entry page, and referrer
+- **New Session**: Alert when any session starts
+  - Shows device, browser, OS, and location details
+- **Custom Event**: Trigger on specific custom events you're tracking
+  - Must specify the exact event name to monitor
+  - Includes event data payloads in the notification
+- **Daily Summary**: Receive daily analytics reports
+  - Page views, unique visitors, new visitors, and sessions
+- **Error Threshold**: Alert when errors exceed a threshold
+  - Error counts and most common error details
+- **Traffic Spike**: Notify when traffic significantly increases
+  - Current vs. average visitor comparison

+**Rule Configuration:**
+- **Rule Name**: Descriptive name for the notification (e.g., "New Visitor Alert")
+- **Event Type**: Choose from the available event types
+- **Recipient Email**: Email address to receive notifications (supports multiple rules to different recipients)
+- **Website Filter**: Apply to all websites or a specific one
+- **Active/Inactive**: Toggle rules on/off without deleting them

+**Features:**
+- Beautiful HTML email templates with color-coded priorities
+- Automatic trigger tracking (see how many times each rule has fired)
+- Last triggered timestamp for monitoring
+- Toggle rules on/off without losing configuration
+- Delete rules you no longer need
+- Per-user isolation (rules are private to your account)
+- Real-time event detection via PocketBase subscriptions

+**Email Template Details:**
+All notification emails include:
+- Event-specific styling and icons
+- Formatted data tables for easy reading
+- Timestamps in your local format
+- Structured information for quick scanning
+- Brand-consistent design matching the dashboard theme

+**Notifications Tab:**
+The Notifications settings tab appears automatically when you have configured a Resend API key.
+If you remove your Resend key, the tab is hidden but your notification rules are preserved.

 ## Environment Variables